Nirmal4G/msbuild/documentation/wiki/MSBuild-Resources.md

  * [MSBuildExtensionPack](http://www.msbuildextensionpack.com)
    * Provides a large collection of MSBuild Tasks, MSBuild Loggers and MSBuild TaskFactories.
  * [MSBuilder](https://github.com/MobileEssentials/MSBuilder)
-   * Reusable blocks of MSBuild helpers; MSBuilder's goal is to provide fine-grained nuget packages that can be installed when only a certain MSBuild extension (task, property, target) is needed.
+   * Reusable blocks of MSBuild helpers; MSBuilder's goal is to provide fine-grained NuGet packages that can be installed when only a certain MSBuild extension (task, property, target) is needed.
  * [MSBuildExplorer](https://github.com/mikefourie/MSBuildExplorer)
    * Use MSBuild Explorer to help you find your way around the make-up of your build file(s).
  * [MSBuild Sidekick](http://attrice.info/msbuild)